luucaslfs/Projeto_Testes/Research_Plan_Prompts.md

 ### Final Report Structure Prompt

 ```
-Outline a comprehensive structure for the final research report on AI-generated tests for REST APIs.
+Outline a comprehensive structure for the final research report on AI-generated tests for REST APIs, following the specific structure required by my course:

 Create a detailed outline with:
 1. Front matter: